Sacred Places Near Me

 Religious Significance

-The site is also significant for Christians due to its connection to the life and teachings of Jesus, who is recorded in the New Testament as teaching within the Temple courts.
+Christianity *(from the 1st century CE)* The site is significant in Christianity through its connection to Jesus, who is recorded in the New Testament as teaching within the Temple courts.

 History & Structure